Max Rady College of Medicine

 • for surgical interventions, the date of surgery is recorded as the treatment date;

-• for chemotherapy and hormone therapy, the start date of treatment is recorded for that calendar year.
-If the chemotherapy or hormone therapy extends over the calendar year, then another treatment record is generated with January 1st as the treatment date; and
+• for chemotherapy, immunotherapy and hormone therapy, the start date of treatment is recorded for that calendar year.
+If the chemotherapy, immunotherapy or hormone therapy extends over the calendar year, then another treatment record is generated with January 1st as the treatment date; and

-• for radiation therapy, the start date of each round of radiation therapy is recorded as the treatment date.
+• for radiation therapy, the start date of each course of radiation therapy is recorded as the treatment date.

 Cancer Registry Data Quality